-Before you start selling goods online, you need to ensure you have the correct contractual and legal documents.
-This protects you as the business owner and ensures your customers are aligned with the laws and company policies, and removes any uncertainty with your new customer.
+Before selling goods online, you must ensure you have the correct contractual and legal documents.
+This protects you as the business owner, provides your customers are aligned with the laws and company policies, and removes any uncertainty with your new customer.

 This guide will cover everything you need on e-commerce business contract documents if you plan to sell online.
 It will cover some of the laws requiring these legal agreements, legal risks to think about, and all you need to know about selling on a third website operator, online marketplace, or through a drop-shipping model.

 It will also showcase the legal agreements you should use when acquiring international customers as your brand scales for physical and digital content and products.